 Aster will add a touch of romantic wispiness to bridal bouquets.
 A tall flower with a daisy-like appearance.
 Arrange with more substantial flowers such as Santini chrysanthemums and spray roses.

 Slim stems with a frothy candy floss appearance.
 Arrange with more substantial flowers such as scabious and roses.

 Colour choices: Creamy white, pale pink, deep pink, red.

 Wedding ideas use astilbe, a soft gentle flower which mixes well with roses.

 A strong looking thistle shaped flower, great for buttonholes and arranging within larger floral designs for venues.
 Perfect for an Autumn themed wedding.

 Colour choices: Vivid orange and yellow.

 Echinops (Globe Thistle)

-A thistle type flower wonderful for adding texture to designs.
+A thistle type flower is wonderful for adding texture to designs.
 Arrange with softer flowers like scabious or Eustoma.
-It is a little prickly so beware of using in buttonholes etc. There are quite a few similar thistle type flowers like Eryngium (Sea Holly) which are softer.
+It is a little prickly so beware of using it in buttonholes etc. There are quite a few similar thistle type flowers like Eryngium (Sea Holly) which are softer.